SWENGG4Y2024/SWENGG4Y2024Team05/Assignment2/test.md

 Preconditions: None

 Test Steps: Open the Tez Yatra.
 Click on the "Sign Up" button.
 Fill in the required fields with valid data.
 Click on the "Submit" button.
 Expected Result: The user should be successfully registered and redirected to the home page.
-Test Case 2: Creating a Car Pool Request
+Test Case 2: Creating a booking Request

 Preconditions: User is logged in.

-Test Steps: Open theTez Yatra.
-Click on the "Create Request" button.
+Test Steps: Open the Tez Yatra app.
+Click on the "Create Ride" button.
 Fill in the required fields with valid data.
 Click on the "Submit" button.
-Expected Result: The car pool request should be created and displayed on the user's dashboard.
+Expected Result: The ride request should be created and displayed on the user's dashboard.

 ### 4.2.
 Performance Testing:
 Test Case 3: Load Testing Preconditions: None

 Test Steps: Simulate concurrent user traffic on the system.
 Perform various actions such as user registration, creating requests, and searching for available rides.
 Expected Result: The system should handle the load without significant performance degradation.

 ### 4.3.
 Usability Testing:
 Test Case 4: User Interface Navigation Preconditions: User is logged in.

 Test Steps: Open the Tez Yatra.
 Navigate through different pages and sections of the system.
 Verify the ease of navigation and the intuitiveness of the user interface.
 Expected Result: The system should have a user-friendly interface with easy navigation.

 ### 4.4.
 Security Testing:
 Test Case 5: User Authentication Preconditions: User account exists in the system.

 Test Steps: Open the Tez Yatra.
 Enter the correct username and an incorrect password.
 Click on the "Login" button.
 Expected Result: The system should not allow access and display an authentication error message.
 4.5.
 Compatibility Testing:
 Test Case 6: Cross-Browser Compatibility Preconditions: None